 The purpose of the AUP is to create the field for the organisation to play on.
 It is to provide clarity for all members of staff, so the guidelines should be easy to understand and follow.

-For the AUP to be successful, nobody in the organisation should ever be in doubt about whether they are breaking the rules.
+For the AUP to be successful, nobody in the organisation should be debating whether they are breaking the rules.
 They should be able to easily navigate through their daily work life in a secure way.
-Additionally, the document should be concise, as too many rules can lead to worse information security, because one could simply forget them because of mental overload.
+Additionally, the document should be concise, as too many rules can lead to worse information security, because one could be overwhelmed by the sheer amount.

 This template we provide should only serve as an inspiration for your AUP.
 Your organisation has its own needs and context that perhaps only makes some of the rules relevant.
 We recommend taking what is relevant to you, add your own guidelines, and removing the rest.